adam-bondi/CP423/README.md

 ## 2. Corpus Selection

-Among the suitable examples provided, we chose Wilfrid Laurier University's official **Student Homepage**, which contains university policies, academic calendars, regulations, co-op, residence, tuition, and related topics, as the source corpus for our RAG system.
-As Data Science students, we are familiar with the layout of the academic calendars and wanted to choose something that demonstrates retrieval rather than just generation.
+Among the suitable examples provided, we chose Wilfrid Laurier University's official **Student** pages, which contain university policies, academic calendars, regulations, co-op, residence, tuition, and related topics, as the source corpus for our RAG system.
+As students, we are familiar with the layout of this site and wanted to choose something that demonstrates retrieval rather than just generation.
 This corpus is primarily text-based, written in English, publicly available, and a narrow specialized subset of information.
 This corpus is...

 - Large enough that retrieval is necessary
 - Includes hundreds of rich, highly factual, detailed pages/documents